-- Has been vicious or shown aggressive tendencies – A past history of bites, aggressive or threatening behavior, attacks on other animals or past aggression against you or others (even the dog’s own family members) can all be proof that the dog presented an unreasonable risk.
+- Has been vicious or shown aggressive tendencies .
+A dog can be shown to have presented an unreasonable risk when there is a past history of bites, aggressive or threatening behavior, attacks on other animals or past aggression against you or others (even the dog’s own family members).

 At The Millar Law Firm, our lawyers and investigators search for evidence that a dog has been a problem or menace in the past.
 Often, our attorneys and investigators will speak with neighbors, animal control, local officials and gather records in order to prove the legal elements necessary in Georgia to win your case.
-We strive to put together the strongest possible case so you will have the best chance of being fully paid for your losses.
+In Georgia, winning a dog bite case can be difficult without evidence that meets these strict legal standards.

 If there is a legal violation, it is not always necessary to prove the dog’s owner knew the dog was dangerous in these cases.
 Instead, you may show the owner:

-- Was obliged to control the dog – Local leash laws, a court order and county ordinances can all impose certain obligations on dog owners to make sure their animals are under control.
+- Violated leash and restraint laws.
+Local leash laws, a court order and county ordinances can all impose certain obligations on dog owners to make sure their animals are under control.

-- Failed to control the dog – If a dog is supposed to be secured or on leash and isn’t, the dog’s owner is failing in his or her obligation to handle the animal.
+- Failed to control the dog .
+A dog owners failure to secure his or her dog on a leash or keep it confined, is failing to handle or control the animal.
 The dog owner can be liable for allowing the dog to go free or for not muzzling the dog.

-When an obligation existed and the owner fell short, we will help you to prove it.
+When an obligation existed and the owner fell short, we will help you prove it.

 Having a solid legal case after a dog bites you is very important because there is often a lot of money at stake.
 The injuries from dog bites can include amputations, permanent scarring, head injuries, disfigurement, broken bones, cuts and scrapes and fractures.
-The injuries can be painful, permanent and expensive to treat.
-They can also lead to death.
+Likewise, the injuries can be painful, permanent and expensive to treat.
+In addition, and in the most serious cases dog bite injuries can also lead to scars, permanent injury and even death.